 Another important tip from the book that improves your predictions is to regularly zoom out of your field of expertise.
 Which means; don’t just look at your own domain, but also study trends in neighbouring domains.
 For example, when Dutch telco provider KPN’s CEO Eelco Blok in 2011 told the media he didn’t foresee the advent of mobile apps as a direct competitor of his telco services, he had clearly been preoccupied with his direct competitors – who were offering exactly the same services.
 He didn’t evaluate the meaning of ‘communication’ in a wider digital perspective.

-Another trait of superforecasters is that they break complex problems into smaller more tractable ones, that they don’t over-react to specific pieces of evidence and that they evaluate their predictions in hind-sight and learn from their mistakes.
+Another trait of superforecasters is that they break complex problems into smaller more tractable ones.
+Also, that they don’t over-react to specific pieces of evidence.
+And that they evaluate their predictions in hind-sight and learn from their mistakes.

 Though the superforecasters are generally slightly more intelligent than the average expert, their ‘super’ traits can be relatively easily taught and learned.
 The book explains that a 60-minute tutorial already improved the expert’s performance with about 10%.
-A more rigorous dive into Tetlock’s lessons could thus easily help the expert to overtake the monkey again in making reliable predictions.
+A more rigorous dive into the lessons of Tetlock and Gardner, could thus easily help the expert to overtake the monkey in making reliable predictions.